pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2023-09-23-quick-pickles.markdown

 - vic
 Description: Quick pickles add a great color and flavor pop to nearly every dish, and red onions are my personal favorite vegetable for this.
 Simply cover with water and vinegar in a mason jar, and you're done!
 Instructions:
-- Cut the red onions into long thin strips and add to a mason jar.
-Season with salt and minced garlic.
-Pour in vinegar and water.
-The onions should be just covered, about half water to half vinegar.
-Let pickle in the fridge for at least a few days before eating
+- Cut the red onions into long thin strips and add to a large mason jar.
+In a measuring cup, mix together water, vinegar, salt, garlic, and dill.
+Pour over the sliced onions, and let pickle in the fridge for at least a few days before eating

-- Pour in vinegar and water.
-The onions should be just covered, about half water to half vinegar.
-Let pickle in the fridge for at least a few days before eating
 ---